lukavr05/final-year-project/diary.md

 # My Project Diary

+## Entry 5 - 09/10/2025

+Reviewed draft of project plan in context of required deliverables.
+Added paragraph outlining Term 1 plans, including reports I plan to write.

+## Entry 4 - 08/10/2025

+Completed abstract, timeline, and risk assessment and mitigations, as well as meeting with supervisor to discuss current draft of report.

 ## Entry 3 - 06/10/2025

 Searched for supplementary sources on binary feature extraction.
 Set up Typst project where all report-writing will happen.
 Started developing Term 1 timeline.